birdandhike.com logo

 There is no street name sign, but this is the first right turn past Sawmill Picnic Area, and a sign along Lee Canyon Road reads "Mack's Canyon Group Camps 4 Miles" with an arrow to the right.

 The paved apron at the turnoff is quite large.
-Signs sit a ways off at the edge of the trees, barely visible from Lee Canyon Road, with the road number marked on a sign post: 45073.
+Signs sit off at the edge of the trees, barely visible from Lee Canyon Road, with the road number marked on a sign post: 45073.

 Mack's Canyon Road